btoron/pyOFSC/README.md

 ## Deprecation Warning

-Starting in OFSC 2.0  all functions will have to be called using the API name (Core or Metadata).
+Starting in OFSC 2.0  all functions have to be called using the API name (Core or Metadata).
 See the examples.

 Instead of